dmotz/trystero/README.md

     name.
 A custom password must match between any peers in the room for them to connect.
 See [encryption](#encryption) for more details.

-  - `relayUrls` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)** Custom
+  - `relayUrls` - **(optional for 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT; required for
-    list of URLs for the strategy to use to bootstrap P2P connections.
-These would be BitTorrent trackers, Nostr relays, and MQTT brokers, respectively.
+    🔌 WebSocket relay)** Custom list of URLs for the strategy to use to bootstrap P2P connections.
+These would be BitTorrent trackers, Nostr relays, MQTT brokers, and WebSocket relays, respectively.
 They must support secure WebSocket connections.

   - `relayRedundancy` - **(optional, 🌊 BitTorrent, 🐦 Nostr, 📡 MQTT only)**
-    Integer specifying how many relay endpoints to connect to simultaneously.
+    Integer specifying how many default relay endpoints to connect to simultaneously.
 Passing a `relayUrls` option will cause this option to be ignored as the entire list will be used.

   - `rtcConfig` - **(optional)** Specifies a custom [`RTCConfiguration`](https://developer.mozilla.org/en-US/docs/Web/API/RTCConfiguration)